Euclid preparation. XXXIV. The effect of linear redshift-space distortions in photometric galaxy clustering and its cross-correlation with cosmic shear: Introduction

 The paper is organised as follows.
-The equations used to compute the theoretical predictions for the observables of interest are reviewed in \Cref{sec:theory}, where we also outline how RSD enter in the calculations.
+The equations {we} used to compute the theoretical predictions for the observables of interest are reviewed in \Cref{sec:theory}, where we also outline how RSD {enters} the calculations.
 In \Cref{sec:flagship} we summarise the results of the Flagship simulation galaxy catalogue.
-Our analysis method is shown in \Cref{sec:method} and the results obtained in \Cref{sec:results}.
+Our analysis method is shown in \Cref{sec:method} and the results {we obtained are provided} in \Cref{sec:results}.
 We finally summarise our conclusions in \Cref{sec:conclusions}.